bfirsh/pspec/README.md

 Goals
 -----

 **Note:** pspec is still in its infancy.
 Don't expect it to be useful yet.

-Here is some stuff I want to do:
+Here's some stuff I want it to do:

  - Human readable tests.
  - Beautiful test reports with coloured string diffs.
 (Similar to [Mocha's](http://visionmedia.github.com/mocha/#string diffs))